psu13/mutable-hakyll/posts/bruckner-170.md

 like the Bruckner this is _an absolute must_.
 Listen in short segments at first, and then whole movements, and then finally a couple of complete end to end run throughs.
 You can do this in a week instead of (or in addition to) scrolling short videos on social media.
-Then on concert you'll now what's coming, and what favorite moments to anticipate and look forward to.
+Then on concert day you'll know what's coming, and what favorite moments to anticipate and look forward to.
 This is great fun.

-While I'm sure there are musical savants who can plop themselves down in front of an 80 minute piece cold and just love it—for the regular human I'm not really sure there is any other way to approach this problem than to do this work.
+While there might exist people who can sit down in front of an 80 minute piece cold and just love it immediately—for the regular human I'm not really sure there is any other way to approach this problem than to do this "training" work.
 Certainly a ten minute talk before show is not going to fill in these gaps.
 If nothing else playing the piece ahead of time will tell you whether you, like Jeremy, would rather listen to Brahms and Dvorak and thus save your money.
 This is fine.
 Not everything is for everyone.
 I happen to love both,